Zero1UP/PS2-Memory-Card-Formatter/README.md

 The Triangle Button Clears The Info/Format Results and will also Refreshes the Multi-tap status.

+The Square Button Will Power Off The PS2

 The Cross (X) Button Will Exit the Application and Return you to OSDSYS (soft reboot your ps2,)

 Notes: